 “Today, you can build chatbots in hours,” Jamous said.
 “In hours we built a chatbot to order any taxi service like Uber or Grab and integrated it with the Google API.
 It took us longer to write the documentation than to build the chatbot.
 And any [sized] company can use this technology to gain a competitive advantage.
 Size used to matter but not anymore.”

-How to Get Started with Chatbot Customer Service
+How to Get Started with AI Powered Chatbot Customer Service

 With more than 50 percent of businesses inexperienced in chatbot customer service according the VentureBeat webinar survey, there are many questions about how to get started.
 Among the first is how to avoid pitfalls.
 Today, it’s about using open platforms and doing less coding, according to Jamous.